Emperor Tenmu: Background and early life

 Kotoku was succeeded by the former Empress Kōgyoku in 655, who reigned again under the new name Saimei.
 In 660, the Korean kingdom of Baekje (an ally of Japan) fell to a combined Tang–Silla force.
 The following year, Saimei, alongside Naka and Ōama, sailed to Kyushu to oversee the construction of an armada to invade Korea and restore Baekje.
 Saimei died in Kyushu in the 9th month of that year, and Prince Naka was appointed as an interim regent, unwilling to officially take the throne; two years later, the Japanese armada was defeated.
 Naka oversaw the expansion of fortifications around Kyushu, seeking to defend against a possible Sino-Korean invasion, and integrated provincial elites into the court rank system.
-These efforts increased royal authority, but created considerable unrest among the Japanese clans.
+These efforts increased imperial authority, but created considerable unrest among the Japanese clans.

 Ōama's first wife was Princess Nukata, the daughter of an obscure noble named Prince Kagami. Ōama also married four of Naka's daughters, likely as an effort to lessen the influence of prominent families such as the Soga over future successors.
 Among these was Uno-no-sarara, who became his chief consort.
 He married five other wives, including Kamatari's daughter Ioe.
-Around 660, Nukata was forced to leave Ōama in order to marry Prince Naka.
+According to legend, Nukata was forced to leave Ōama in order to marry Prince Naka around 660.